 5. What do the children receive as a gift?

 The staff at each child development centre purchase age-appropriate gifts for each child.
 The exact gift varies by country and the context of each community and child.
 The Compassion centre staff will shop within their community—stimulating their local economy—to find tangible goods to bless the children they love and serve throughout the year.
-The gift may include practical items like shoes, clothing, blankets or toiletries, or fun treats like colouring books, dolls, action figures and toys.

 A teenage boy at a compassion centre helps wrap a Christmas present.
 He wears a red Christmas hat and is tying a blue ribbon.